ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 .. _testing_collections:

-Testing Collections
+Testing collections
 ===================

 The main tool for testing collections is ``ansible-test``, Ansible's testing tool described in :ref:`developing_testing`.
 This tool provides several compile and sanity checks, and allows to run unit and integration tests for plugins.

 ``ansible-test`` must always be executed in the root directory of a collection.
 In the following, we will describe how to run ``ansible-test`` with Docker containers.
 This is the easiest way to use ``ansible-test`` as no special requirements have to be installed, and this is also the way it is run in Shippable both in Ansible's main repository and in the large community collections such as `community.general <https://github.com/ansible-collections/community.general/>`_ and `community.network <https://github.com/ansible-collections/community.network/>`_.

-Compile and Sanity Tests
+Compile and sanity tests
 ------------------------

 To run all compile and sanity tests, execute::